Procuring, Using, and Disposing of Donated Human Bodies Used for Research and Teaching

 - Activities that include classroom demonstrations, laboratory exercises and research projects that are required for completion of a course at the undergraduate, graduate or professional level.

 - An organization that is licensed to receive tissues or organs from donors.

-- University employee (faculty or researcher) or student
+- University employee (faculty or researcher)

 - Anatomy Bequest Program (ABP)

 - Facilitate donation of whole body donors.
 Maintain bequest database.
 Arrange for transporting and preparing donated bodies for studies.
 Inspect facilities.
 Maintain communication with next-of-kin.
 Arrange for cremation and disposition of human body remains.

 - Administrative Policy: Procuring and Using Human Fetal Tissue for Transplantation Research

 - Administrative Policy: Procuring and Using Human Fetal Tissue for Research (Non-Transplantation)